MoazzamFarooqui/MoazzamFarooqui/README.md

 ## About Me

-- Studying BS in CSIT at NED University of Engineering & Technology
+- BS CSIT student at NED University of Engineering & Technology
-- Self-taught in Machine Learning through personal projects and continuous learning
+- Passionate about Machine Learning, Artificial Intelligence, and Data Science
-- Interested in Machine Learning, Data Science, Artificial Intelligence, and Software Development
+- Enjoy building practical applications that solve real-world problems
-- Passionate about building practical applications that solve real-world problems
+- Currently exploring Deep Learning and Computer Vision

 ---